4-IA/4-IA/README.md

     </td>
   </tr>
 </table>
-Telegram Group Bot - See the 5 best buy and sell orders for your asset on the decentralized exchange
+See the 5 best buy and sell orders for your asset on the decentralized exchange

 ---